COMMON BROWN LEMUR

 • Lemur Conservation Network website

-• Abiotic factors affecting the cathemeral activity of Eulemur fulvus in the dry deciduous first of north-western Madagascar – Razanparany P.T., Sato H. (2020)
+• Abiotic factors affecting the cathemeral activity of Eulemur fulvus in the dry deciduous forest of north-western Madagascar – Razanparany P.T., Sato H.

 • Primate Ecology and Social Structure – Volume 1: Lorises, Lemurs and Tarsiers – Robert W. Sussman